Updated: June 2026

 Professional real estate photography uses wide-angle lenses, proper lighting, and composition that shows how rooms connect.
 The exterior shot needs curb appeal: a clean walkway, trimmed landscaping, and ideally a clear sky.
 Interior shots should show each room’s function and scale, not just what’s in it.
 A kitchen photo capturing layout, counter space, and natural light is worth more than a close-up of the backsplash.

 Video walkthroughs and floor plans add meaningful value, particularly for Niagara Region listings attracting GTA buyers who want to evaluate a property before making the trip.
 A buyer relocating from Mississauga to St. Catharines may narrow their shortlist to three or four homes based entirely on the online presentation.
 Listings without video frequently don’t make that shortlist.
+Professional staging amplifies every one of these signals.
+For more on where staging has the greatest impact and when the investment is worth it, see our article on whether professional home staging is worth it when selling.

 Listing Descriptions That Work Against the Sale